curiosag/picoservice/README.md

 ## TODO

-Since it is just an explorative prototype all kind of stuff is missing, among that
+A all kind of stuff is missing, among that

 - a model of the implemantation that allows to derive some charasteristics and guarantees, e.g. monotonicity.
-Perhaps [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks#Process_as_a_finite_state_machine) are a field to look at.
-As far as it [is stated](http://bloom-lang.net/calm/) for the bloom language that here shouldn't be that far off.
+As far as it [is stated](http://bloom-lang.net/calm/) for the bloom language it should be spot-on.
 - perhaps restrict message passing to match conventional function call semantics
 - location transparency for function calls
 - remove restriction to a single functional parameter